Either the site is still loading, or the link you clicked doesn't seem to exist. Anyway, the answer to your questions is likely 42.

 The system continues regularly for numbers 100 and up.

 The stacking vowels become increasingly difficult to pronounce as numbers get higher.
-For big, round numbers, you can resort to the complex counting system, where adjacent identical digits may be grouped.
+For big, round numbers, you may optionally resort to the complex counting system, where adjacent identical digits may be grouped.
 The digit that is grouped will then be preceded by a secondary case letter ido (D), preceded by the amount of times that the digit is repeated, further preceded by a primary case letter ido (d).
 For example:

 |100qA||1d2D0qA||ædedaqa||one hundred "one, and two times zero"||100|